 Arrested?
 Call . . .

-If your property is at risk of being seized through “asset forfeiture” in Nevada, call our Nevada federal criminal defense attorneys for a free consultation.
+If your property is at risk of being seized through “asset forfeiture” in Nevada, call our Las Vegas Federal Crimes Lawyer.
 We may be able to get the charges reduced or thrown out so your record remains clean and you keep your assets.